kahidna/mini-ansible-lab/doc/index.rst

 Limitation
 ----------
-below is the limitation of this ansible lab :
+below is the limitation of this ansible lab:

 * limit 1
 * limit 2

 Issue and suggestion
 --------------------